alexmwalker/view3d/README.md

 ## JavaScript

-The scripting creates a wrapping DIV around the `.cover` called `.bookgroup`.
-This is the DOM element we 'pose'.
+The script creates a wrapping DIV around the `.cover` called `.bookgroup`.
+This is the DOM element we use to 'pose' the model.

 Another created DIV called `.backcover` is inserted inside `.bookgroup` as well.
 That's all the structure we need to work with.
 We get the image source of the current book and write it into the background-image of `.backcover`.
 The spine is an `:after` pseudo element of `.backcover`.
 Happily, we can inherit the background-image from `.backcover` and center it.

+##TO-DO

+[ ] Dynamic specular lighting effects (Using transparent gradients on multiple backgrounds).